nigeljohnson73/WRFCOM/README.md

 See the '[BLE Remote Controller](https://github.com/nigeljohnson73/WRFCOM-Remote)' for more on a BLE interface.

+I make no apologies for the really bad coding here, and there are much better ways to do a lot of this.
+If you can help, please let me know.

 Things to install
 -----------------
 I will assume you are comfortable with the Arduino IDE.